How Much Sleep Are You Losing to Your Phone? Do the Math

 Cognitive Performance

-A study from the University of Pennsylvania found that sleeping 6 hours per night for two weeks produced cognitive impairment equivalent to staying awake for 48 hours straight.
-The critical finding: the subjects did not realize how impaired they were.
+Research on chronic sleep restriction shows that sleeping 6 hours per night for two weeks produces cognitive impairment equivalent to staying awake for 48 hours straight.
+The critical finding: subjects in these studies did not realize how impaired they were.
 They rated their performance as "adequate" while their actual test scores plummeted.

 If your phone is costing you an hour of sleep per night, after two weeks your cognitive performance is comparable to someone who pulled an all-nighter.
 You are making worse decisions, slower reactions, and more errors — and you do not even notice it because the decline is gradual.